 - in financial need (within 200 percent of the poverty level for the county).

-Maui Bus System Free Fare Program
+Maui Bus System Free Fare Program to Travel Maui by Bus

-On a recent wonderful vacation in Maui, my sister Vera and I took full advantage of the great Maui Bus System and went all over the island by bus … and falling in the 55+ age category paid absolutely nothing!
+On a recent wonderful vacation in Maui, my sister Vera and I took full advantage of the great Maui Bus System and went all over Maui by bus … and falling in the 55+ age category paid absolutely nothing!
 We simply showed the bus driver our Driver’s Licenses as we got on the bus, and off we went on one free ride after another!

 Sometimes our destination required us to transfer to a second bus.
 We got to know two of these transfer points very well – the Queen Ka’ahumanu Center and the Maalaea Harbour Village.